gbarbalat/predict-missing-REHABase/README.md

 *   FMI/lambda not used as criteria to select variables as we did not carry out standard glm analysis.
 *   All observations and variables were kept.
 *   Questioned 2 variables with large SHAP range (esp. in lower end of the distribution): `"NBR_HOSPI"`, `"DUREE_HOSPI"`.
 May want to re-do analysis w/o these variables.
 (Incidentally, those variables also had large FMI/lambda values and other variables had low FMI/lambda values).
-*   Due to computational issues, we had to restrict to outer data partition instead of outer cross-validation (CV); training set = 70% of dataset; inner CV based on V=8 folds.
+*   Due to increased computational time, we had to restrict to outer data partition instead of outer cross-validation (CV); training set = 70% of dataset; inner CV based on V=8 folds.
+Do to increased computational time, we had to refrain from using a glm interaction algorithm without any pre-screen.
+*   The following algorithms were not used due to unexplained `R caret` errors: `SVM`, `rpart`, `bartMachine`. `earth` was not used because only `Age` was a continuous predictor. `glmnet` pre-screen was not utilized because it resulted in